Gichohi-Simon/The-students-social-network/client/README.md

-# This is a student social network pproject.
+# This is a student social network project.
 run mpm start to get started.

 ## project summary.